Security-Card-Game/securityDeckGame/events/EVENTS.md

     "description": "You have a bug bounty program running.
 One security researcher submitted a valid finding that needs to get fixed.", "action: "Increase the next resource costs for a fix by 3."
 }

+{
+    "title": "Shareholder Meeting",
+    "description": "You have to report to your shareholder."
+    "action": "You have started wiht 5 resources, were you able to increase them to 10?
+If so, be happy.
+If not, fire one STAFF member (increase next resource costs for a fix by 8).
+If you are below 5: Explain yourself."
+}